AdditionalMy father's family:

 |

-I had initially found the farm name 'Dalhabboch' through the birth record of William Blain in 1790, son of James Blain; other births to a 'James Blain' seemed promising and so I investigated those in some detail, using the birth records and, where available, death record of those who had survived into the time of statutory recording.
+I had initially found the farm name 'Dalhabboch' through the birth record of William Blain in 1790, son of James Blain; other births to a 'James Blain' seemed promising and so I investigated those in some detail, using the birth records and, where available, death records of those who had survived into the time of statutory recording.

 I was puzzled by the births of the children of James Blain.
 Initially I was viewing photocopies of rather poor scans from LDS films, and the placenames disappeared into pixilation and darkness at the edge of page.
 The higher resolution scans from Scotlands People are rather lighter and words previously illegible can sometimes be read - in the case of the births of James, John and William the birthplaces are clearly various spellings of Dalhabboch, as shown above.
 The note for Jean's birth seems to have been entered incorrectly in 1779 and is scored out - given with a 1779 date and the father listed as 'James Blain tennant Doss' before it was scored out.
 The birth of Jean entered on the previous page for 1778 has been entered between other lines, squashed to fit the space, and the farm named shows as a D followed by a blot; it's likely to be Doss, but I have not yet viewed the SP scan for this page.